Click on an Assembly Definition asset to set the properties for an assembly in the Inspector window.

 You can use any of Unity’s built-in #define directives, symbols defined in a global compiler response (.rsp) file, and any symbols defined in the Project’s Scripting Define Symbols Player setting.
 See Platform dependent compilation for more information, including a list of the built-in symbols.

-Unity marks each constraint with an indicator based on the currently defined settings (for example, the following set of three constraints indicates that the first symbol is currently defined while the other two are not).
-Since each individual constraint must be true for the overall constraint to be satisfied, the Editor marks the entire Define Constraints section as currently incompatible or invalid.
+Unity marks each constraint with an indicator based on the currently defined settings.
+For example, the following set of two constraints indicates that one symbol is currently defined while the other is not.
+Since each individual constraint must be true for the overall constraint to be satisfied, the Define Constraints box is also marked as invalid or incompatible.

 |Use GUIDs||This setting controls how Unity serializes references to other Assembly Definition assets.
 When you enable this property, Unity saves the reference as the asset’s GUID, instead of the Assembly Definition name.
 It’s good practice to use the GUID instead of the name, because it means you can make changes to the name of an Assembly Definition asset without having to update other Assembly Definition files that reference it.|